AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Background

-For each such task, an evaluated model is prompted to generate application code in the target language.
-The generated code is launched in an isolated environment, exposing its endpoints via REST.
-This allows testing the solution via HTTP requests.
-Further, we can access the file system, e.g., to check for successful Path Traversal or OS Injection attacks, and access used databases, e.g., to detect manipulations due to SQL Injection.
-The setup also allows monitoring resource consumption, e.g., to detect denial of service attacks.
-If a security test finds an successful exploit, it returns a corresponding classification as an entry in the Common Weakness Enumeration (CWE) \citep{CWE2024Top25}.
+For each task, the LLMs are prompted to generate \emph{solutions}, \ie{} application code in a target framework.
+The generated code is launched in an isolated environment, exposing its endpoints via a REST API, which is the interface for test and exploit interaction.
+The only additional interfaces are access to the file system (e.g., to verify path traversal or OS injection attacks), access to application databases (e.g., to detect SQL injection) and access to live resource consumption (\eg{} to detect denial-of-service attacks).
+Security tests report identified exploits according to their classification in the Common Weakness Enumeration (CWE) \citep{CWE2024Top25}.
+Crucially, both the functional tests and the security exploits for each scenario are manually constructed by security experts.
+As such, adding a new scenario to \origbenchmark{} incurs a high additional cost. \method{} enables the automation of \origbenchmark{} scenario creation, reducing the associated costs by $12 17\%$.
+While time-consuming, running solutions against tests and exploits during the iteration process requires minimal compute and incurs no API cost.